V-Squared/V-Squared.github.io/plan/flow/publishing/markdown-markup.md

 ### Heading 3

 This is still way more important than a paragraph, yet no longer important enough to be listed in the table of contents in our default setting of 2 levels.
-We chose this setting after consulting our readers revealed that 3 or more levels are too detailed and one level only was too coarse.
+We chose this setting after consultation with our readers revealed that 3 or more levels are too detailed and one level only was too coarse.

 ---